 The public input process will run from April - September.

-Plan Development & Design Alternatives will be discussed from May - June,
+Plan Development & Design Alternatives will be presented in June,

-and a Draft Master Plan will be reviewed from July - September.
+and a Draft Master Plan will be reviewed during August.

 Raleigh Arts will be available on June 8th and August 24th to discuss the